Breakfast in the Classroom Makes a Difference for Kids in Rural California

 “It was a lot of work.
 It's a lot more stress, but it's 100% worth it.
 When you go from 300 meals to a thousand meals that is worth it in every way,” said Villanueva.

-With funding from No Kid Hungry, the Coalinga-Huron Unified School District purchased essential equipment like a walk-in cooler, trash bags and cans to ensure breakfast in the classroom was possible.
+With grant funding from No Kid Hungry, the Coalinga-Huron Unified School District purchased essential equipment like a walk-in cooler, trash bags and cans to ensure breakfast in the classroom was possible.
 But it doesn’t stop there, No Kid Hungry staff has also offered technical support through the process to ensure a successful program.

 “[It’s] someone that we can call to get ideas, someone that can tell us what's going on out there, helping us with trainings, showing us how other schools are doing it.
 One way Chris got her ladies on board was to take them to a school doing it,” explained Villanueva about the support from No Kid Hungry staff.